dumitrurares14/portfolio/content/rvox.md

 - Getting a better understanding of ray marching and voxel rendering
 - Learning to handle compute kernels.
 I used OpenCL as a personal choice.
-- Understand how to get per voxel lighting for:
+- Understanding how to get per voxel lighting for:
     - Cool blocky results
     - Noise free
     - Faster calculations